ojasjagtap/prompt-ide/README.md

    - Click "Run Flow" to execute

 3. **Optimize Prompts**
-   - Add an Evolutionary Optimize node
+   - Add a DSPy node
-   - Define test cases and evaluation metrics
+   - Define test cases and input/output signatures
    - Configure optimization parameters
-   - Run to automatically improve your prompt
+   - Run to automatically improve your prompt with few-shot learning

 ## Use Cases